25% off + free shipping on your first subscription box! Use code YAY25

 Are insect growth regulators safe

-Many IGRs have a low toxicity to people, pets, animals, and other organisms.
+Many IGRs have low toxicity to people, pets, animals, and other organisms.
 IGRs are safe to use in your home if you find a flea infestation or other pests.

 To safely use a household spray with an IGR, follow these steps: